 August Reader, MD, a neuroretinologist, and Grace Halloran, PhD, done a double blind study that indicated positive results from micro-current stimulation for patients with Age-related Macular Deterioration, Retinitis Pigmentosa, Stargardt's disease, and other retinal diseases.
 Damon P. Miller, M.D., has published the clinical consequences of the first 120 patients he treated.

 AMD using microcurrent therapy that showed important improvement.
 A beginning report on the treatment of AMD using auricular acupuncture and electrical Acupuncture was issued via Alston Lundgren.
 MD.
 This study involved only 10 individuals, but also showed important improvement for most patients.
 In each of these studies, all microcurrent was delivered to the retina via acupuncture positions.

-42 patients used microcurrent stimulation to treat acupuncture points near the eye.
-The average age of patients was 77.6 years.
+42 patients used microcurrent stimulation to treat acupuncture points close to the eye.
+The average period of patients was 77.6 years.
 Treatment was 2 to 3 times per day, every day.
-Visual acuity and VF-14 tests were done every three months.
-Of these initial forty-two (42) patients, 36 (85.7%) showed improvement in visual acuity of 2 lines or more.
-Three (3) patients showed improvement of one line of visual acuity.
-Two (2) patients showed no improvement.
+Visual insight and VF-14 tests were done every three months.
+Of these initial forty-two (42) patients, 36 (85.7%) showed improvement in visual insight of 2 lines or more.
+Three (3) patients showed improvement of one line of visual insight.
+Two (2) patients showed no progress.
 And one (1) patient lost one line of visual acuity.
-The average change in visual acuity for all patients was +2.88 lines.
+The average change in visual insight for all patients was +2.88 lines.
 VF-14 test results showed a positive change of an average of 35 points.
 It is important to note that macular degeneration is nearing epidemic numbers in the US.
-Research and clinical studies validate the effectiveness of using microcurrent stimulation to treat macular degeneration.
+Research and clinical studies authenticate the effectiveness of using microcurrent stimulation to treat macular degeneration.